kirkch/JUnitMosaic/README.md

-# JUnit Hammer
+# JUnit JUnitPro

-JUnit Hammer adds two extensions to JUnit.
+JUnit JUnitPro adds two extensions to JUnit.
 Firstly a runner for Java QuickCheck and secondly a micro benchmarking harness.